 - Feel free to use regular M&M or mini M&Ms.

-- For smaller cookies, form them into balls about 1.5 tablespoons in size and bake for 8-10 minutes.
+- For large cookies, form the dough into balls about 3 tablespoons in size and bake for 12-15 minutes or until the tops look just set.

 - Underbake your cookies just slightly for the perfect soft texture.
 The tops should look just set when you take them out of the oven.